 Cookie Management

-DataGrail Consent can scan for the cookies that vendors (including you) use to store data subject information, which is helpful for building the rules that DataGrail Consent will use to determine what cookies are allowed to load in the browser based on a data subject's consent choices.
+DataGrail Consent includes scanning and auto-classification features to identify and categorize first-party cookies stored on your users' websites.
 If a data subject opts out of a category that matches the rules published on your website, the cookie will be blocked and deleted from your visitors' browsers, in accordance with regulatory policies and frameworks.

 Cookie Scanning

 When you first view the cookies tab in DataGrail Consent, you'll notice there are no rules defined, so no cookies are managed.
-If you already know the rules you want to define (in the case of migrating from another vendor), you can start adding them within the managed tab as seen below:
+If you already know the rules you want to define (in the case of migrating from another vendor), you can start adding them within the managed tab.

 If you aren't sure what rules you need to create, you can use our scanning capability to collect and report on cookies from your website to inform what rules you need to set up.

-First, enable the option to collect and report cookies for the container(s) connected that will have cookies managed by DataGrail.
+First, enable the Cookie Scanner option to collect and report cookies for the container(s) connected that will have cookies managed by DataGrail.

 By selecting this option and publishing our updates, you grant DataGrail permission to deploy our scanning technology and begin cookie sampling from any sites connected to this container.